cbass2404/review_example_server/HEROKU.md

 4. Create .gitignore file
    _We don't want to include dependencies, Heroku will do that for us_

+5. Create keys in Heroku by the following instructions: settings > config variables

 ## Using the heroku cli

 1. Login to heroku